themreza/draworguess/README.md

 # Draw or Guess
-Draw or Guess is a fun cross-platform mobile game written with React Native.
+Draw or Guess is a fun Android mobile game written with React Native.
 The collected data could be used to study the visual perception of images by the human brain.

 ## Game Modes